Expanding Capacity for an In-use EVS Disk

 Constraints

-• Currently, disk capacities can only be expanded, but cannot be reduced.
+• Disk capacity can be expanded, but cannot be reduced.

-• When expanding an In-use disk, the server containing this disk must be in the Running or Stopped state.
+• When expanding an In-use disk, the server attached with this disk must be in the Running or Stopped state.

-• A shared disk cannot be expanded in the In-use state.
-To expand a shared In-use disk, you must detach it from all its servers, wait until its status changes to Available, and then expand its capacity.
+• A shared disk in the In-use state cannot be expanded.
+To expand such a disk, you must detach it from all its servers, wait until its status changes to Available, and then expand its capacity.
 For more information, see Expanding Capacity for an Available EVS Disk.

 • Only some server OSs support capacity expansion of In-use disks.
 For details, see the official document of the corresponding OS.